-A COURSE THAT MEETS FOR THE FULL 16 WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Once a week (Night / Friday classes) Twice a week (MW or TTh classes) Three times a week (MWF or TThF classes) Four times a week (MTWR classes) 2 4 6 8 Three tardies count as one absence.
+A COURSE THAT MEETS FOR THE FULL 16 WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Once a week (Night / Friday classes) Twice a week (MW or TTh classes) Three times a week (MWF or TThF classes) Four times a week (MTWR classes) 2 4 6 8 Three tardies count as one absence

-CHEM 1311 Attendance Policy
+CHEM 1312 Attendance Policy

 Students are expected to attend and participate in class.
 While it is recognized that there are many valid reasons for missing class, it must be remembered that if you miss class, you will miss discussion or lab work important to you.
 Excessive absences may lead to your being dropped from class.
-You are allowed four (4) absences from M-W lecture.
-Three tardies count as one absence.
+You are allowed four (4) absences from lecture.

-CHEM 1311 Make-up Policy
+CHEM 1312 Make-up Policy

 If you miss a major exam, you will be allowed one (1) make up test.
 You will need to make up that exam ASAP.
 Any other missed exams will be treated as a "0" grade.
 Remember that one grade will be dropped.
 The 30-point quizzes may be made up until two weeks before finals.
-No quizzes will be made up the week before finals or final week